Tonterias2/JhipsterPress082018/README.md

 I learned Spring (thanks to a great teacher: John Purcell https://caveofprogramming.com/) and Angular (with a course from Maximilian Schwarzmüller: https://www.udemy.com/the-complete-guide-to-angular-2/).
 Then I learned Jhipster with these books:

 * The JHipster Mini-Book 4.5 by Matt Raible.
 Now with a chapter on microservices!
 * Full Stack Development with JHipster by Deepu K Sasidharan and Sendil Kumar.
-Get it on Packt and Amazon. https://www.safaribooksonline.com/library/view/full-stack-development/9781788476317/
+Get it on Packt and Amazon. https://www.safaribooksonline.com/library/view/full-stack-development/9781788476317/ A must read cause I'm going to explain things that are not fully enough covered there.

 So this is the starting point.
 Anyone who reads these books should have, at least, the same level as I have.
 We should offer examples and solutions for the problems that are not covered in the books or the courses.
 Let me give you some examples, so they might be a problem for beginners: